joesb/helios360/content/deliver/service-delivery.md

 Although project and service delivery necessarily will vary from one context to another, these core principles are essential in every environment:

-### 1. Focus on user needs{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 1. Focus on user needs{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none }

   Services are only effective where they respond to true users' needs, solving real problems.{.padding-inline-start-vlg .paragraph-narrow}

-### 2. Deliver iteratively{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}
+### 2. Deliver iteratively{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none}

   Deliver value to users fast, take feedback, make improvements.
 Repeat.{.padding-inline-start-vlg .paragraph-narrow}

-### 3. Keep improving how the team works{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}
+### 3. Keep improving how the team works{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none}

   Keep talking with the team to hear what's working and identify what's not.
 Agree ways to fix things, and do it.{.padding-inline-start-vlg .paragraph-narrow}

-### 4. Fail fast and learn quickly{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}
+### 4. Fail fast and learn quickly{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none}

   Prevent major failures by making small failures first _and learning from them_.
 Demonstrate value to senior stakeholders by releasing regularly, with evaluation on key metrics.{.padding-inline-start-vlg .paragraph-narrow}

-### 5. Keep planning{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}
+### 5. Keep planning{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none}

   Use data and usage patterns to review the work and continually make plans with the delivery team for the next steps, based on progress and new insights.{.padding-inline-start-vlg .paragraph-narrow}